JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

 alright time for bed for real this time!

-But looks like all thats left for the project is:
+But it looks like all thats left for the project is:

 - adding pagination and swr to the community section && description
 - bug hunting!/testing